portasynthinca3/boss/README.md

 ```

 ## Credits
-Thank you to:
+Thank you to (in no specific order):
-  - [@thecaralice](https://github.com/thecaralice) for helping me understand
+  - [@magistau](https://github.com/magistau) for helping me understand Rust and
-    Rust and adding a Nix flake
+    adding a Nix flake (which I unfortunately had subsequently removed)
   - [@polina4096](https://github.com/polina4096) for helping me understand Rust
   - [@shdown](https://github.com/shdown) for helping with the algorithm for the
     `gen_perm:subset/2` function (`apps/base/src/gen_perm.erl`)